Mookie Betts Player Props: Dodgers vs. Giants

 Mookie Betts At The Plate

-- Betts has picked up an RBI in 38.8% of his games this season, with two or more RBI in 16.4% of his games.
-He has also produced three or more runs in five contests.
+- Betts has an RBI in 26 of 68 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in five contests.

-- In 42 of 67 games this year, he has scored, and 10 of those games included multiple runs.
+- He has scored in 61.8% of his games this season, with more than one run scored in 14.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.